mozilla/pontoon/docs/admin/deployment.rst

 ---------
 Pontoon uses several buildpacks in a specific order.
 They are (in order):

+1. `heroku-buildpack-submodules` to fetch all related git submodules.
-1. `heroku-buildpack-apt`_ for installing Subversion.
+2. `heroku-buildpack-apt`_ for installing Subversion.
-2. `heroku-buildpack-ssh`_ for setting up the SSH keys necessary for committing to version control.
+3. `heroku-buildpack-ssh`_ for setting up the SSH keys necessary for committing to version control.
-3. The official ``heroku/nodejs`` buildpack for installing Node.js programs for pre-processing frontend assets.
+4. The official ``heroku/nodejs`` buildpack for installing Node.js programs for pre-processing frontend assets.
-3. The official ``heroku/python`` buildpack as our primary buildpack.
+5. The official ``heroku/python`` buildpack as our primary buildpack.

 You can set these buildpacks on your app with the following toolbelt commands: